The docker-compose.yml

 will not affect cloud deployments in any way.

-In order to do something useful with containers, they have to be arranged - orchestrated - as part of a project, usually referred to as an ‘application’.
+In order to do something useful with containers, they have to be arranged - orchestrated - as part of an application, usually referred to as an 'application'.

 There are multiple ways of orchestrating a Docker application, but Docker Compose is probably the most human-friendly.
 It’s what we use for our local development environments.